Table of Content

 A spectrophotometer will measure the light emitted at specific points in time, and is used to gauge the information about the object by how light interacts with the materials.
 A spectrophotometer can measure the entire light spectrum, not just the visible spectrum, like a colorimeter, for example.

+The light source must emit a stable and consistent spectrum to ensure reliable measurements.
 The light is then separated into specific wavelengths with the aid of a monochromator, or a prism with diffraction.
-You'll also need a sample holder, made of very clear glass.
-A detector and an output display, and a processor are all necessary.

 Components of Spectrophotometer